-Spatial transformation processes will be documented using the example of selected residential districts from different eras in Nizhneudinsk, Irkutsk, Tula and Chelyabinsk.
-In addition to analysing urban-spatial and architectural-design changes, the transformation of usage options as well as social structures will be explored.
+Spatial transformation processes will be documented using the example of selected residential districts from different eras in Nizhneudinsk, Irkutsk, Tula, and Chelyabinsk.
+In addition to analysing urban-spatial and architectural-design changes, the transformation of usage options and social structures will be explored.
 The research methods will include a systematic, criteria-based search for examples by means of evaluating primary and secondary literature, site visits, and expert and resident surveys.

-Lead: Prof. Barbara Engel (urban development and planning, Karlsruhe Institute of Technology), together with Dr. Anastasia Malko, Ekaterina Gladkova M.A. and Marina Sapunova M.A. (all Karlsruhe Insitute of Technology), in collaboration with the partners Prof. Valerii Kozlov (urban development and planning, Irkutsk National Research Technical University) and Dr. Nadezhda Shilova (urban research, Higher School of Economics, Moscow)
+Lead: Prof. Barbara Engel (urban development and planning, Karlsruhe Institute of Technology), together with Dr. Anastasia Malko, Ekaterina Gladkova M.A. and Marina Sapunova M.A. (all Karlsruhe Insitute of Technology).

 Investigation and evaluation of representative spatial transformation processes in selected residential neighbourhoods of the late 19th and 20th centuries in Nizneudinsk, Irkutsk, Tula and Chelyabinsk.